redphx/kobo-tweaks/README.md

 A beginner-friendly addon for customizing Kobo eReaders.

 ## 🔥 1.
 Features
-- Customize various UI elements and features of Kobo eReaders (similar to [KoboPatch](https://github.com/pgaskin/kobopatch))
+- Customize various UI elements and features of Kobo eReaders (similar to [KoboPatch](https://github.com/pgaskin/kobopatch), can be used with patched firmware)
   - Reduces header and footer's heights
 - Add Battery and Clock widgets while reading a book (similar to [NickelClock](https://github.com/shermp/NickelClock))
 - Customize bookmark image
 - More to come...